**Alt text:** A close-up of a wall calendar showing days of the week and numbers, with certain dates highlighted in yellow.

 San Francisco’s Start-Up Details

-In sunny San Francisco, one growing start-up finded that spontaneous team meetings often feel like a stand-up open mic in Denver, only with less the ability to think for ourselves.
+In sunny San Francisco, one burgeoning start-up finded that spontaneous team meetings often feel like a stand-up open mic in Denver, only with less the ability to think for ourselves.
 By instilling structured weekly schedules, their productivity reached the dizzying heights of the top floor of the Salesforce Tower.

 New York’s Corporate Jungle

-Project Scheduling: Over Just a Prognostication
+Project Scheduling: More Than Just a Prognostication

-- Increased adoption of AI and machine learning for automated scheduling predictions.
+• Increased adoption of AI and machine learning for automated scheduling predictions.

-- Expect trends toward sustainability, with time optimization paralleling environmental efficiency.
+• Expect trends toward sustainability, with time optimization paralleling environmental efficiency.

 Final Things to Sleep On: The Practitioner’s Checklist

-- Reassess your original estimates.
+1. Reassess your original estimates.

-- Document every change, because, unlike that nending New York bagel queue, accountability is pivotal.
+3. Document every change, because, unlike that nending New York bagel queue, accountability is pivotal.

 Viral (Don’t Tell Anyone We Planted the Idea)